 I went through:

-- A more balanced rib-cage posture (before, the left side always felt more raised than the right, but Craniosacral therapy did even that out – as was my experience with Myofascial release.
-However, I did notice that it had reverted back to being slightly ‘wonky’ again after about 4-5weeks in both cases, which I can note and address.)
+- A more balanced rib-cage posture (before, the left side always felt more raised than the right, but Craniosacral Therapy did even that out – as was my experience with Myofascial release.
+However, I did notice that it had reverted to being slightly “wonky” again after about five weeks in both cases, which I can note and address.)

 My thoughts post this treatment are that other singing teachers and students might also find Craniosacral Therapy beneficial.
-Through bodywork (from the likes of Moshe Feldenkrais) and complimentary therapies like Craniosacral Therapy we can create a better kinaesthetic relationship with our invisible vessel – something which is likely to impact positively on an exclusive bodily activity, such as singing.
+Through bodywork (from the likes of Moshe Feldenkrais) and complementary therapies such as Craniosacral Therapy, we can create a better kinaesthetic relationship with our invisible vessel – something which is likely to impact positively on an exclusive bodily activity, such as singing.

 I decided to interview my Craniosacral practitioner, Caroline Laurence, to learn more about this holistic therapy.
-In her practice she successfully treats sufferers of chronic fatigue, anxiety, Crohn’s disease, autism, TMJD, muscle, joint and skeletal issues and developmental disorders, as well as singers and professional voice users.
+In her practice, she treats sufferers of chronic fatigue, anxiety, Crohn’s disease, autism, TMJD, muscle, joint and skeletal issues and developmental disorders, as well as singers and professional voice users.

-AT: Hi Caroline!
-Can you tell us a bit about you, and how your son played a role in your introduction to Craniosacral Therapy?
+AT: Can you tell us a bit about you, and how your son played a role in your introduction to Craniosacral Therapy?

 Caroline: My background is in nursing, which I greatly missed.
 I had a natural interest in health and had already become interested in a more holistic approach, which was still very unusual 30 odd years ago.
-My son was amongst the first children diagnosed with Asperger Syndrome, and at the time there was no definitive approach to treatment.
+My son was among the first children diagnosed with Asperger Syndrome, and at the time, there was no definitive approach to treatment.
 We were advised to let him join an anger management group, which was a disaster for him.
 I realise now that this was because many Asperger children have sensory integration problems.
-I then heard about Dr John Upledger* doing research in treating autistic children.
+I then heard about the research of Dr John Upledger* into treating autistic children.
 He appeared to be having some good results in the US.
 The first training courses for practitioners were being set up in this country at this time, and the first ones were held in Edinburgh.

 *Dr John Upledger is the recognised founder of Craniosacral Therapy

-AT: You have treated animals with Craniosacral Therapy as well as humans; who are the people who usually seek out this therapy, and what problems do they display?
+AT: You have treated animals with Craniosacral Therapy as well as humans; who are the people who usually seek out this therapy.
+What problems do they display?

-AT: What does a Craniosacral treatment entail, and can you explain what Craniosacral rhythms, energy cysts and still points are?
+AT: What does a Craniosacral treatment entail?
+Can you explain what Craniosacral rhythms, energy cysts and still points are?

 Caroline: Cranial treatment is a very light touch, hands-on approach.
 The craniosacral rhythm is the rhythm of the pulse of the cerebrospinal fluid flowing through the system.

 Energy cysts is a term coined by Dr Upledger to explain how we protect ourselves from being overwhelmed by emotional trauma.
 Just as a body can form a cyst around an infected area, we form a protective layer around emotional trauma.
-To a skilled CS practitioner these can be sensed within the body.
-The only way I can describe it is to say that it feels like a gentle snag in the body: as if a silk scarf is caught on a rough surface.
+To a skilled CS practitioner, these can be sensed within the body.
+The only way I can describe it is to say that it feels like a gentle snag in the body.
+It is as if a silk scarf is caught on a rough surface.
 It’s very gentle and very subtle.

-A Still-Point is another Upledger term to describe how the body responds to either a sound, a thought or a physical or emotional experience.
+A Still-Point is another Upledger term.
+It describes how the body responds to either a sound, a thought or a physical or emotional experience.
 The craniosacral rhythm appears to slow down to such an extent that it feels if it has almost stopped.
 The sensitivity to this develops with the sensory skills of the practitioner.

-AT: How often should someone have a Craniosacral treatment to really feel the benefits?
+AT: How often should someone have a Craniosacral treatment to feel the benefits?

-Caroline: There is no strict rule or specific guidelines for this.
-I usually suggest that people come for three sessions and then work out from there how it would best suit them to have follow up treatment.
-Some people find it beneficial to come for a few sessions and then leave it for a while, and others like to come on a regular basis as they enjoy it and find it beneficial.
-This can be anything from 2 weekly to twice yearly.
+Caroline: There are no strict rules or specific guidelines for this.
+I usually suggest that people come for three sessions and then work out from there how it would best suit them to have follow-up treatment.
+Some people find it beneficial to come for a few sessions and then leave it for a while.
+Others like to come on a regular basis as they enjoy it and find it beneficial.
+This can be anything from two weekly sessions to twice yearly.
 Many come back monthly, but it is really a personal choice.

-AT: During my treatments I felt very gentle rippling sensations localised to where your hands were focused, and you tapped into some ‘tired’ energy stored in my body which led to you yawning consistently (hilarious!)
-What else might the patient feel, and is there anything that you’re looking for in particular as the practitioner?
+AT: During my treatments, I felt very gentle rippling sensations localised to where your hands were focused, and you tapped into some “tired” energy stored in my body which led to you yawning consistently (hilarious!), What else might the patient feel?
+Is there anything that you’re looking for in particular as the practitioner?

-AT: How does your training in psychotherapy, counselling and hypnotherapy compliment your Craniosacral Therapy work, and do you find that the two go hand in hand?
+AT: How does your training in psychotherapy, counselling and hypnotherapy complement your Craniosacral Therapy work?
+Do the two go hand in hand?

-AT: The larynx is suspended from the hyoid bone which is a bit of a grief hoarder.
-Can you explain how grief, trauma and anxiety can impact our alignment, and how this might relate specifically to a singer and their vocal structure?
+AT: The larynx is suspended from the hyoid bone, which is a bit of a grief hoarder.
+Can you explain how grief, trauma and anxiety can impact our alignment?
+How might this relate specifically to a singer and their vocal structure?

-AT: Have you noticed any particularly patterns when treating professional voice users?
+AT: Have you noticed any particular patterns when treating professional voice users?

-Caroline: It is always very individual and I am reluctant to attribute any particular patterns or strains to singers.
+Caroline: It is always very individual.
+I am reluctant to attribute any particular patterns or strains to singers.

 AT: Some of your work focuses on the gut.
-How might Craniosacral Therapy help singers who suffer with acid reflux?
+How might Craniosacral Therapy help singers with acid reflux?

-Caroline: Gastric reflux is a problem for many singers and stress and tension is the chief cause for this.
-It is certainly worthwhile using very gentle cranial and visceral techniques to help and support the digestive system, which can also help give relief from theses symptoms.
+Caroline: Gastric reflux is a problem for many singers, and stress and tension is the chief cause for this.
+It is certainly worthwhile using very gentle cranial and visceral techniques to help and support the digestive system, which can also help give relief from these symptoms.

 AT: A popular area of tension for singers is harboured in the articulators, and a lot of your focus is on working the mouth.
 How so?

-AT: What is your response to those who think Craniosacral Therapy is simply ‘woo-woo’, and do they tend to be the hardest patients to treat?
+AT: What is your response to those who think Craniosacral Therapy is simply “woo woo”?

 Caroline: I have no problem with that description.
-I come from a very conventional medical background and I know that as a student nurse, admittedly some 40 years ago, finding that any suggestion of anything unconventional was very worrying.
+I come from a very conventional medical background.
+I know that as a student nurse, admittedly some 40 years ago, finding that any suggestion of anything unconventional was very worrying.
 This experience has left me very sympathetic to those who have not had direct experience of the more holistic and complementary approach.
 I often have to laugh to myself and think what a wonderful and exciting adventure I have had to get to this point.
 I would never have believed it possible all those years ago.
-Also strangely enough someone saying they think it is woo-woo does not mean that they do not find it beneficial.
-The most unexpected people have gained enormous help from treatment, and sometimes people I would have thought would ‘get it’ easily, don’t.
-I have learned to be very open-minded and just trust to the process.
-Belief systems are powerful things and there is no doubt those who have firmly made up their mind it’s all rubbish or people who feel they cannot be helped, do have a problem.
+Also, strangely enough, someone saying they think it is woo-woo does not mean that they do not find it beneficial.
+The most unexpected people have gained enormous help from treatment, and sometimes people I would have thought would “get it” easily, don’t.
+I have learned to be very open-minded and trust in the process.
+Belief systems are powerful things.
+There is no doubt those who have firmly made up their mind that it’s all rubbish or people who feel they cannot be helped, do have a problem.

-From the therapeutic angle it is often interesting to explore the whole issue of resistance.
-I do not favour ‘therapeutic speech’, I like to do it as more like chatting with intent.
-For the way I work this approach often works more effectively.
-Everyone has their own style and needs so keeping an open mind is probably the most useful.
+From the therapeutic angle, it is often interesting to explore the whole issue of resistance.
+I do not favour “therapeutic speech”.
+I like to do it as more like chatting with intent.
+The way I work, this approach often works more effectively.
+Everyone has their own style and needs, so keeping an open mind is probably the most useful.

 AT: How does Craniosacral Therapy fit into the medical environment?

-Caroline: It helps greatly to have an effective medical background.
+Caroline: It helps greatly to have a medical background.
 Mutual respect is very important.
-I’m fortunate in that I work extensively with dentists, doctors, physios and health visitors etc. It’s understanding where other people are coming from which is important and recognising the importance of different approaches.
+I’m fortunate in that I work extensively with dentists, doctors, physios and health visitors.
+It’s understanding where other people are coming from that is important and recognising the importance of different approaches.
 I’m sure this will develop much more over the next few years.
 It is extraordinary how much things have changed in the last 25 plus years.

 I would just like to add that I prefer to describe myself much more as a practitioner rather than as a therapist.
-The dictionary definition of ‘Practitioner’ is: a person actively engaged in an art, discipline, or profession, particularly in the medical field.
+The dictionary defines “Practitioner” as: a person actively engaged in an art, discipline, or profession, particularly in the medical field.